tatortrechts/data.tatortrechts.de/Format.md

 ## Fields for Incident

 ### rg_id (required)

 A unique identifier for an incident (**r**echte **g**ewalt).
 If the organization provides URLs for each incident, use them.
-Otherwise generate some kind of unique string based on location, date and description.
-For instance, calculate the MD5 hash by concatenating location, date and description.
+Otherwise generate some kind of unique string based on chronicle, location, date and description.
+For instance, 'chronicle_name' + calculate the MD5 hash by concatenating location, date and description.

 **ex.** https://muenchen-chronik.de/8-september-2018-rassistische-beleidigung-und-angriff/